-Figure 9 shows that the building energy use per area has been steadily decreasing while the square footage has been steadily increasing.
+Figure 9 shows how total greenhouse gas emissions have been steadily decreasing while the square footage has been steadily increasing.

-Figure 9: KBTU/sqft
+Figure 9: GHG/SQFT

-Figure 10 indicates the nine year trend for transportation fuels.
-Fuel use increased slightly in 2016.
-Total miles driven have slightly increased in 2016 from 2015; this is in part due to an escalation in student enrollment and altered traffic patterns as a result of FCPS' new school start times.
+Figure 10 indicates the ten year trend for transportation fuels.
+Fuel use increased slightly in 2017.
+Total miles driven have slightly increased in 2017 from 2016; this is in part due to an escalation in student enrollment and altered traffic patterns as a result of FCPS' new school start times.
 Better bus routing and reduced transportation for summer programs have largely countered the increases associated with student population and later school start times.